-Here we propose to build on the EPA-PD model by 1) switching the focus from variables controlled by the knapper to variables that might be more directly related to flake initiation and formation and by 2) drawing insights from the fracture mechanics literature in doing so.
+Here we propose to build on the EPA-PD model by 1) switching the focus from variables controlled by the knapper to variables that might be more directly related to flake initiation and formation, and by 2) drawing insights from the fracture mechanics literature in doing so.
 In particular, we start with the proposal that Hertzian cones, a constant in percussive fracture mechanics, have a measurable impact on where the fracture initiates, and this in turn plays an important role in determining flake size and shape.
 We model this proposal as follows.
-When a core is struck, the fracture initially travels from the point of percussion at a fixed angle that corresponds to the Hertzian cone angle.
-This angle has been measured in glass at 68.5 degrees or 137 across the full cone (Roesler 1956) and is similarly reported to be 136 degrees in Cotterell and Kaminga (1987).
-Importantly, this angle varies only with raw material type ().
+When a core is struck, the fracture initially produces a “cone crack” the point of percussion (Figure?).
+The angle of the cone produced is dependent on the material in which the crack forms (Fischer-Cribbs 2007).
+In glass, this angle is 68.5 degrees or 137 across the full cone (Roesler 1956) and is similarly reported to be 136 degrees in Cotterell and Kaminga (1987).
 Changing the type of indenter (hard versus soft hammer), the size of the indenter, or the force with which the material is struck do not change the cone angle ().
 Changing the angle of blow likely changes the orientation of the cone, but it does not change its angle ().
-When the fracture, spreading at this constant angle, encounters the core surface a fracture plane forms roughly parallel to the core surface (in other words at an angle roughly equivalent to the EPA).
+When the fracture, spreading at this constant angle, encounters the core surface, a fracture plane forms roughly parallel to the core surface (in other words at an angle roughly equivalent to the EPA).
 At this point the importance of the Hertzian cone angle quickly diminishes, and our model no longer applies.
 While we are unsure where exactly the Hertzian cone will first intersect the core surface, we take as our proxy of this model the location where it initiates on the platform edge (where the platform meets the core surface), and we measure the angle between the point of percussion and these two points.
-This angle we term the platform surface interior angle or PSIA, and our prediction is that this angle is a constant that directly follows from the Hertzian cone constant.
+This angle we term the ‘platform surface interior angle’ or PSIA, and our prediction is that this angle is a constant that directly follows from the constant Hertzian cone angle..
 If this model is correct, then it means that platform width is determined by the geometry of the platform edge in relation to where the core is struck.
 In this way, platform width is integrated into the EPA-PD model, and how PD actually impacts flake size becomes based in fracture mechanics.
 Additionally, this model is not without behavioral implications in that it could explain how the manipulation of the platform impacts the size and shape of flakes.